How I Use Raycast

 Text Processing

-Besides translation work that requires AI to "think" for us, there are repetitive, mindless tasks that can also be handled by AI.
-For example, when I need to add sequence numbers to multiple lines of text, AI Command can complete this quickly:
+Besides translation, there are repetitive tasks that can be handled by AI.
+For example, adding sequence numbers to multiple lines of text:

 AI-Generated Git Commits